The Strength Question Pilates Research Has Never Actually Answered

 Rathi, A., Muthiyan, K., Joshi, R., & Gazbare, P. (2024).

-Comparative effects of Pilates and resistance training on physical fitness parameters in adults.
+Effect of Pilates versus resistance training on physical fitness in older adults.
 Advances in Physical Therapy.

 http://www.antpublisher.com/index.php/APT/article/view/743/930